Best Of17 min read

 • US Direct Indexing (replaces total US stock market ETFs with individual stocks)

-• Automated financial planning (Path tool — genuinely impressive)
+• Automated financial planning (Path tool — genuinely solid)

 • 529 college savings account support